reHackable/awesome-reMarkable/README.md

 ## Device Tools
 - [ReCept](https://github.com/funkey/recept/) - Fix for the rM2 jagged line issue.
 - [rM-signature-patch](https://github.com/Barabazs/rM-signature-patch) - Simple script to remove that pesky advert at the bottom of a mail originating from a reMarkable.
+- [splash.dat converter](https://gist.github.com/iTrooz/fddfcce03c1c44b04231be73d6e7982a) - Simple script to convert an image to the rM2 .dat format for a splash screen.

 ## GUI Clients